-Audit Report Audit Issue Status of Management Action Original Target Current Target 1 Report Name: Employee Disclosures and Evaluation of Personal InterestsEvaluate Governance and Reporting Design Improvements for COI and COC: Management (i.e., deans, center directors, and administrative unit leaders) should utilize a single The university is implementing a COI module, as part of the research compliance software system, that will provide management a clearer picture of each employee's financial interests and outside commitments.
-Review and monitoring processes will be established in line with overall disclosure processes.
-The target implementation of the COI module is projected for May 2023.
-11/30/20 5/31/23 2 Report Name: Faculty Study Leave Programs Report Date: 4/18/19 Management: Renate Guilford, Associate Provost, Academic Administration, Office of the Provost Re-evaluate the Roles and Responsibilities of the Provost's Office and the Academic Units in the Leave Process: The Provost's Office should work with the academic units to re-evaluate the efficiency and effectiveness of the current process, including the related roles and responsibilities.
-Management should consider distributing more fully the administrative and transaction processing responsibilities to the Academic Units, Human Resources, and Fiscal Services; while reserving oversight responsibilities, including procedures to implement Faculty Handbook requirements and monitoring academic unit adherence to such procedures, with the Provost's Office.
+Audit Report Audit Issue Status of Management Action Original 1 Donout No Evaluate Covernance and Departure Design The university is implementing a COI 1.1 Target Target 1 Report Name: Evaluate Governance and Reporting Design The university is implementing a COI module, as 11/30/20 5/31/23 Employee Disclosures and Evaluation of Improvements for COI and COC: part of the research compliance software system, Personal Interests Management (i.e., deans, center directors, and that will provide management a clearer picture of Personal Interests administrative unit leaders) should utilize a single each employee's financial interests and outside Daniel Date: 12/12/10 system to obtain and disseminate for review and commitments.
+Review and monitoring processes will be established in line with overall disclosure Report Date: 12/13/19 approval, all employee financial interests and outside Manager A. M. commitments.
+We believe management, not employees, should determine whether a financial interest or outside processes.
+The target implementation of the COI Management: Vincent module is projected for May 2023.
+Lacovara, Associate Vice President for commitment relates to an individual's institutional responsibilities, and if so, whether it presents a conflict.
+Institutional Compliance The single system solution should be robust enough to function as a system of record with capabilities to document management review and determinations for disclosures and allow supporting documentation (e.g., waivers and management plans) to be associated with employee records; data security and privacy concerns D (N E I should be evaluated with any system solution.
+TI D 42 OCC 1 11 14 D1 1 2/21/20 (/20/22 2 Report Name: Faculty Re-evaluate the Roles and Responsibilities of the The Provost's Office is working with Fiscal 3/31/20 6/30/23 Study Leave Programs Provost's Office and the Academic Units in the Leave Process: Services; Human Resources; and the Office of D 4 D - 4 4/19/10 Budget and Planning to streamline the funding Report Date: 4/18/19 The Provost's Office should work with the academic mechanisms for the program.
+The objective is to Managamanti Danata units to re-evaluate the efficiency and effectiveness of move the cost of the program from indirect Management: Renate the current process, including the related roles and funding to the fringe rate calculation and to Guilford, Associate responsibilities.
+Management should consider automate manual collection and reporting.
+Provost, Academic distributing more fully the administrative and transaction Administration, Office processing responsibilities to the Academic Units, of the Provost Human Resources, and Fiscal Services; while reserving oversight responsibilities, including procedures to implement Faculty Handbook requirements and monitoring academic unit adherence to such procedures, with the Provost's Office.
 As part of this re-evaluation, the Provost's Office should determine the best use of the centrally allocated study leave budgets, including potentially a permanent allocation to the academic units or another purpose considered more impactful to Mason's mission.
-The Provost's Office is working with Fiscal Services; Human Resources; and the Office of Budget and Planning to streamline the funding mechanisms for the program.
-The objective is to move the cost of the program from indirect funding to the fringe rate calculation and to automate manual collection and reporting.
-3/31/20 6/30/23